jlwise/jenkins-spark-plugin/README.markdown

-## HipChat plugin for Jenkins
+## Cisco Spark plugin for Jenkins

-A Jenkins plugin that can send notifications to HipChat chat rooms for build events.
+A Jenkins plugin that can send notifications to Cisco Spark chat rooms for build events.

 ### Features